-The following discusses the Company's exposure to financial market risk related to changes in interest rates and foreign currency exchange rates.
+The following discusses the Company's exposure to financial market risk related to changes in interest rates.

-Outstanding Debt of the Company - The Company has \$27.7 million of outstanding revolver borrowings under its Credit Facility at a weighted average interest rate of 4.50% as of February 2, 2013.
-A 100 basis point adverse change in interest rates would increase interest expense by \$0.3 million on the \$27.7 million revolving credit debt.
-The Company has \$23.0 million of outstanding U.K. term loans at a weighted average interest rate of 3.42% as of February 2, 2013.
-A 100 basis point adverse change in interest rates would increase interest expense by \$0.2 million on the \$23.0 million term loans.
+Outstanding Debt of the Company - The Company has \$33.7 million of outstanding U.K. term loans at a weighted average interest rate of 3.40% as of February 1, 2014.
+A 100 basis point adverse change in interest rates would increase interest expense by \$0.3 million on the \$33.7 million term loans.

 Cash and Cash Equivalents - The Company's cash and cash equivalent balances are invested in financial instruments with original maturities of three months or less.
-The Company did not have significant exposure to changing interest rates on invested cash at February 2, 2013.
-As a result, the Company considers the interest rate market risk implicit in these investments at February 2, 2013 to be low.
+The Company did not have significant exposure to changing interest rates on invested cash at February 1, 2014.
+As a result, the Company considers the interest rate market risk implicit in these investments at February 1, 2014 to be low.